 As always when testing VPN connections, its always advisable to do a baseline check so you’ll know what your ‘raw’ speeds are at the time.
 For this test we used a Huawei MediaPad M5 Pro and got a baseline of around 46Mbps Down and 27Mbps Up.

-Firing up Thunder VPN, we tried to run the speed test on the default connection, which Thunder VPN claimed was the best for us.
+Firing up SpeedTest for out Thunder VPN Review, we tried to run the speed test on the default connection, which Thunder VPN claimed was the best for us.
 In this case, their Japan server managed to connect, but we could not do anything on that connection, not even browse.

 We then switched to their France server and managed to get a connection.
 Thunder VPN gave us a speed of roughly 2Mbps Down and 9Mbps up.
 Even for a free VPN service, that’s a pretty appalling drop.